YanWittmann/presentation-live-feedback/README.md

 You can pass the flags `-ws=` and `-hs=` for setting the port for the web socket server and the http server respectively.

 In the running command line process, type in `password` to print the admin password.
-Print `exit` to exit the application.
+Use `exit` to exit the application.